-Join the NASA Glenn Research Center for a tour of the Aero-Acoustic Propulsion Laboratory, and see where some of the world's most advanced aircraft noise-reduction ideas are developed and tested.
-The Aero-Acoustic Propulsion Laboratory is an acoustically designed dome.
-The dome’s unique structure protects residential communities from the laboratory’s high noise levels.
-Unique in size and appearance, this world-class facility stands 65-feet high and 130-feet in diameter.
-It has 17,000 two-foot-thick fiberglass wedges mounted on its walls and floor.
+Join the NASA Glenn Research Center for a tour of the Aero-Acoustic Propulsion Laboratory (AAPL), and see where some of the world's most advanced aircraft noise-reduction ideas are developed and tested.
+The Aero-Acoustic Propulsion Laboratory’s acoustically designed dome protects residential communities from the laboratory’s high noise levels.
+Unique in size and appearance, this world-class facility stands 65-feet high and 130-feet in diameter and has 17,000 two-foot-thick fiberglass wedges mounted on its walls and floor.
 Designed to prevent echoes and reverberations, the wedges give the facility a futuristic, maze-like appearance.
-The Nozzle Acoustic Test Rig, one of three test rigs in the Aero-Acoustic Propulsion Lab, is used to evaluate jet engine nozzle noise at speeds up to 220 miles per hour.
+The Nozzle Acoustic Test Rig, one of three test rigs in the AAPL, is used to evaluate jet engine nozzle noise at speeds up to 220 miles per hour.

 Tour buses depart from the Main Gate of NASA John H. Glenn Research Center at the following times: